kirklikecaptain/would-you-rather-project/README.md

+# To run this app
+* clone to a local directory
+* run `yarn install` to install dependencies
+* run `yarn start` to run a development server

 # Would You Rather Project

 This is the starter code for the final assessment project for Udacity's React & Redux course.